LPWS

 LPWS is a developing framework for recognising value more clearly than money alone can show.

-It approaches contribution, recognition, exchange, and responsibility in a human, grounded, and non-coercive way.
+It approaches contribution, recognition, simple exchange and responsibility in a human, grounded and non-coercive way.

 It creates a clearer field for seeing what real contribution is, how value becomes visible, and how recognition can remain connected to context before value moves further.